-Ashley Jones LM, CPM, owner of Fly True Midwifery and Executive Director of True North Birth Center, is a military wife and mother to four.
+Ashley Jones LM, CPM, owner of Fly True Midwifery and Executive Director of True North Birth Center, is a military wife (now retired) and mother to four.
 She began her work in birth in 2011, following her second hospital birth.
 Initially, Ashley entered birth work as a doula, but quickly realized her goal was to become a midwife.
 Ashley began birth assisting in 2012, where she attended her first out of hospital births.
 In August 2014, Ashley was accepted to the bachelor's program with Midwives College of Utah.
 Ashley graduated with honors in November 2017, and began her master program in January 2018.
 Ashley graduated with honors, receiving her Masters of Science in Midwifery in August 2019.
 Her thesis, original research on her self developed holistic protocol for Intrahepatic Cholestasis of Pregnancy, is in the process of being published.
 She speaks 1-2 times per year at various midwifery conferences on the topic.
 In addition, Ashley is the Ethical Review Board Chair and Adjunct Faculty with Midwives College of Utah, teaching Principles of Evidence-Informed Practices.